lex-node/lex_node_cryptoLaw_emporium/autonomous-law-disclosure.md

 For more about autonomous lawyering, please see [link](https://lexnode.substack.com/p/autonomous-lawyering).

-As a personal user of blockchain technologies, I hold BTC, ETH and various other tokens bought on the open market, received as cash-equivalent compensation in routine business transactions or received in airdrops, staking or similar open distributions.
+As a personal user of blockchain technologies, I hold BTC, ETH, RUNE, LUNA and various other tokens bought on the open market, received as cash-equivalent compensation in routine business transactions or received in airdrops, staking or similar open distributions.

 As General Counsel of [Delphi Labs](https://delphidigital.io/labs), I have direct or indirect economic interests in the equity and/or tokens of various entities, launched projects and pre-launch projects.
 These include [Mars](https://twitter.com/mars_protocol) and [Astroport](https://twitter.com/astroport_fi).
 As compensation from Delphi Labs, I am or will be a direct recipient of a material amount of $MARS and $ASTRO tokens through the "Joint Venture Allocation" of these tokens.
 Details of the unlocking schedule of these tokens may be found on the [Mars Medium](https://mars-protocol.medium.com/) and [Astroport Medium](https://astroport.medium.com/).
 I am also an equity holder in Delphi Ventures master fund(s)--see [Delphi Ventures Transparency Page](https://delphidigital.io/transparency).
 I have personal holdings of LUNA (aka LUNA2) that unlock over time as a result of the Terra Classic-->Terra[2] fork.
 I also have indirect interests in LUNA (aka LUNA2) due to dev mining reward programs on Terra (aka Terra2).